automl/jahs_bench_201/README.md

 # JAHS-Bench-201

-The first collection of surrogate benchmarks for Joint Architecture and Hyperparameter Search, built to support and facilitate research on multi-objective, cost-aware and (multi) multi-fidelity optimization algorithms.
+The first collection of surrogate benchmarks for Joint Architecture and Hyperparameter Search (JAHS), built to support and facilitate research on multi-objective, cost-aware and (multi) multi-fidelity optimization algorithms.